Complaints Filed in Federal Court:

 2015 - US Dist Ct, CO, Ebonie S. v.
 Pueblo Sch Dist. - The Amended Complaint at paragraph 32 alleges that "Ebonie was routinely restrained in a 'secure wrap-around table' during the school day at Bessemer Academy during the 2006-2007 school year."
 It was alleged that this restraint was "for the convenience of the Defendants.
 She was restrained because it was easier for the Defendants than providing District staff with appropriate training to address the challenging behaviors often exhibited in a special needs classroom."
 (Paragraph 36).

 It was further alleged that this table was only used on children with disabilities and its use violated the US Constitution, Section 504 and the Americans with Disabilities Act.
 In addition to the Complaint, we have links to the Jury Instructions and the 2.2 Million Dollar Jury Verdict issued on March 24, 2015.
-School District has appealed to the Court of Appeals.
+School District appealed to the Court of Appeals and then the case was settled for a confidential dollar amount.
+(We are attempting to secure a copy of that settlement agreement.
 Attorneys: Douglas Abbott and Kate Gerland

 Newspaper article here.